Compulsory Education Age

 6–16 years old

-Home schooling is legal in Romania since 2002, when it was included in the Romanian Educational Law at the request of the Romanian Home-Schooling Association.
-But it was only permitted for children who are unable to go to school.
-The Romanian Home-Schooling
+Homeschooling is legal in Romania since 2002, when it was included in the Romanian Educational Law at the request of the Romanian Home-Schooling Association.
+But it is only permitted for children who are unable to go to school.
+The Romanian

-Association advocated for a change in that law and almost succeeded in 2010, when the Educational Committees of both parliamentary chambers passed the Bill that would have permitted home schooling for all children.
-Unfortunately, the Government, including
+Home-Schooling Association advocated for a change in that law and almost succeeded in 2010, when the Educational Committees of both parliamentary chambers passed the bill that would have permitted home schooling for all children.
+Unfortunately, the

-- The principle according to which parents or guardians have the right to ensure, according to their own beliefs, the education of minors under their responsibility.
-(Articlel 29 (6)).
+- The principle according to which parents or guardians have the right to ensure, according to their own beliefs, the education of minors under their responsibility (Article 29 (6)).

 Parents have the freedom to choose a foreign school and teach and test their children.